dsobral/ADER17S/material/ADER17_practical.md

 **TASK**: In the same commandline, run the following command: 'cutadapt --help'.
 Inspect the options.
 Next, run: 'cutadapt -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -o sample_adaptors.trimmed.fastq sample_adaptors.fastq.gz'.

-**TASK**: Run the following command: 'TrimmomaticSE sample_quality_and_adaptors.fastq.gz sample_quality_and_adaptors.trimmed.v2.fastq SLIDINGWINDOW:4:20 ILLUMINACLIP:NexteraPE-PE:2:30:10'.
-TODO: check where the fasta with.
-Also Add Ricardo's set just in case.
-TODO.
+**TASK**: Run the following command: 'TrimmomaticSE sample_quality_and_adaptors.fastq.gz sample_quality_and_adaptors.trimmed.v2.fastq SLIDINGWINDOW:4:20 ILLUMINACLIP:adapters/NexteraPE-PE.fa:2:30:10'.

 **TASK**: (optional) If you have your own data, you can try running FastQC and eventually Trimmomatic on your data.